CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 ## 2. Validators have imperfect participation

-We assume that not all validators carry out their duties perfectly.
+We assume that not all online validators carry out their duties perfectly.

 We do not make any assumptions about why aggregators act imperfectly, but rather we’ll assume validators are online and operating perfectly, or offline and not fulfilling their duties.

+Those validators that are offline are penalized for not attesting to the source, target, and head.

 We capture this participation rate using the `validator_uptime_process` System Parameter, which returns the percentage of online validators.